girelaignacio/globalMPI_prediction_using_WID/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Global Multidimensional Poverty Prediction Using World Bank Indicators: A Machine Learning Approach
+# Global Multidimensional Poverty Prediction Using World Bank Indicators

-This repository contains the codes and auxiliary files to reproduce the results of the paper “Global Multidimensional Poverty Prediction Using World Bank Indicators: A Machine Learning Approach” (2024) García Arancibia, R.; Girela, I. & González, D.
+This repository contains the codes and auxiliary files to reproduce the results of the paper “Global Multidimensional Poverty Prediction Using World Bank Indicators: A Machine Learning Approach” (2024) Girela, I.;
+García Arancibia, R. & González, D.

+## Abstract of the paper

+Abstract

 ## Introduction